Pearson BTEC HNC in Social and Community Work (Social and Community Work Practice)

 Please select a campus from the list above to view the available sessions.

-- GCSE Mathematics Grade C or above OR Pass in Level 2 Essential Skills Numeracy
+- GCSE Mathematics Grade C or above or Equivalent

 - Level 3 CACHE Extended Diploma

 - Access Diploma in Foundation Studies with an overall average of 58%+

 - Common European Framework of Reference (CEFR) level B2

 - IELTS 6.0 (minimum of 5.5 in all skills)

 - Or equivalent (Examples of equivalent qualifications would be a GCSE in English, Level 3 Programmes, Essential Skills in Literacy – Level 2, ESOL Level 2 or another qualifications gained at an Institution within the UK).

 - Provide evidence of ability to undertake the programme by meeting the requirements for the accreditation of prior experiential learning.
 Further details on APEL can be found in the admissions section